2stacks/2stacks.github.io/_posts/2019-08-05-bare-metal-to-kubernetes-part-1.md

 Now click the **Go to dashboard** button to continue configuring MASS.
 ![alt text](/assets/images/20190805/go_to_dashboard.png "Go to Dashboard")

 Next you will be taken to the **Machines** section of the dashboard where you will be presented with a warning that DHCP is not enabled.
 ![alt text](/assets/images/20190805/dhcp_warning.png "DHCP Warning")

 The next step in deploying MAAS is to set up the DHCP configuration that will be used to PXE boot hosts.
-Before I cover these steps it's important to review some of MAAS' [Concepts and Terms](https://maas.io/docs/concepts-and-terms) and the different types of DHCP scopes that can be configured.
+Before I cover these steps it's important to review some of MAAS' [Concepts and Terms] and the different types of DHCP scopes that can be configured.
 I found the documentation to be a little confusing as it pertains to the setup and configuration of DHCP so hopefully this summary will be of use to those deploying MAAS for the first time.

-### MAAS Conepts and Terms
+### MAAS Concepts and Terms
 For complex, highly available deployments, MAAS supports concepts similar to those found in public clouds such as _Regions_ and _Availability Zones_.
 For the purposes of this article we will not be focused on those for now.
-If you would like more information on configuring these features please read the [MAAS Documentation](https://maas.io/docs).
+If you would like more information on configuring these features please read the [MAAS Documentation].

 #### Fabric
 Is synonymous with a Layer 2 Fabric.
 It can be represented by a single switch or cluster of connected switches.
 It is assumed that vlan IDs will not be duplicated within a single Fabric.

 #### Spaces
 Are groupings of logical networks that serve a similar purpose and that may or may not be a part of the same Fabric, Zone or Region.
 An example use of Spaces would be to restrict the deployment of hosts to specific security zones.
 We won't be configuring any spaces for now but I wanted to mention their purpose as its a concept unique to MAAS.

 ![alt text](/assets/images/20190805/maas_architecture.png "MAAS Networking Concepts")

 #### Machines
 A machine is a host that can be deployed by MAAS.
-This can be a physical host or a virtual machine belonging to a [KVM](https://www.linux-kvm.org/page/Main_Page) host or [POD](https://maas.io/docs/manage-composable-machines).
-In this post we will only be working with physical hosts/machines.
+This can be a physical host or a virtual machine belonging to a [KVM] host or [POD].

 #### DHCP and Reserved Ranges
 This to me was one of the harder configuration concepts to work with in MAAS.
 After deploying a few times and trying different options I was finally able to make sense of the documentation.
 The following is a summary of the concepts as I understand them.

-- **DHCP** - At least one [Reserved Dynamic Range](https://maas.io/docs/ip-ranges) is needed by MAAS for the [Enlistment](https://maas.io/docs/add-nodes) and [Commissioning](https://maas.io/docs/commission-nodes) process used to discover and manage machines.
+- **DHCP** - At least one [Reserved Dynamic Range] is needed by MAAS for the [Enlistment] and [Commissioning] process used to discover and manage machines.
 The easiest and recommended setup is to enable DHCP on the untagged vlan in which the MAAS server resides.
 - **Managed Subnet** - By default all subnets added to MAAS are considered _Managed_ regardless of whether you choose to enable MAAS managed DHCP for them.
     - **Reserved Ranges** - in a _Managed_ subnet will never be utilized by MAAS.
 However, any IP in the subnet that is outside of one of the reserved ranges can be statically assigned to hosts when they are deployed.
 Reserved ranges in this case are to be used to exclude the assignment of IPs that may be in use by routers, switches and other infrastructure devices within the subnet.
     - **Reserved Dynamic Ranges** - in a _Managed_ subnet can be used for _Enlistment_ and _Commissioning_ as previously mentioned but can also be used to assign DHCP addresses to hosts during deployment.
-This will actually set the deployed hosts' /etc/network/interfaces or [Netplan](https://netplan.io/) configuration to use DHCP.
+This will actually set the deployed hosts' /etc/network/interfaces or [Netplan] configuration to use DHCP.
 - **Unmanaged Subnet** - You must explicitly configure a subnet added to MAAS as _Unmanaged_.
 This assumes that there may be an external DHCP server allocating addresses for this subnet.
     - **Reserved Ranges** - in an _Unmanaged_ Subnet constitute the only addresses that may be statically assigned by MAAS during host deployment.
 You must also add this same range to a DHCP exclusion list in any external DHCP server used for this subnet.
     - **Reserved Dynamic Ranges** - can not be configured in an _Unmanaged_ subnet.

 Until you feel you've mastered the difference between these concepts it is recommended that you start with a single DHCP